ammarmplumber/ammarplumber.github.io/about.markdown

 published: true
 ---

-Hi, I'm Ammar, and I'm a interdisciplinary thinker with particular interests in early education, childhood development, behavioral/neuroscience, and spirituality.
+Hi, I'm Ammar, and I'm an interdisciplinary thinker with particular interests in early education, childhood development, behavioral/neuroscience, and spirituality.
 I'm eager to share the ideas that inspire me.

 Connect with me: